merchantprotocol/documentation/docs/05_Magento_v1/02_Multiple_Warehouse/09_Products.md

 #### Shelf Information

-This feature lets you quickly find any individual item in any of your warehouses.
+This feature let's you quickly find any individual item in any of your warehouses.
 (Which bay?
 Which shelf? etc).

 In administrator panel: Catalog -> Manage Product -> Edit -> Shelf Information